WVU Extension Specialist –

 Bowen, a WVU Extension professor and the specialist for health promotion, has worked on health education at both the county and state level.
-She has taken a leadership role in a variety of programs that have raised awareness about common health issues like heart disease, obesity, dental problems and stressful relationships.
+She has taken a leadership role in a variety of programs that have raised awareness about common health issues like heart disease, obesity, dental problems and inactivity.

 Her determination to improve lives drives her search for relevant grants to support health programs.
 She helped obtain more than 30 grants and contracts for health programs in West Virginia.

 Bowen’s leadership roles also have included various administrative positions within WVU Extension.

 She has won a plethora of local, state and national awards for her work, including the National Extension Association of Family and Consumer Sciences Continued Excellence Award and the WVU Extension Service Heebink Award for Service to the State of West Virginia.

 Bowen received her bachelor’s degree in home economics education and extension from Virginia Polytechnic Institute and State University (Virginia Tech).
 She later received two degrees from WVU: a master’s in family resources and a doctorate in educational leadership.